 Don’t study grammar too much

 Grammar is important, but the objective is to communicate your message.
 Also, keep in mind, we are not talking about writing here, where grammar matters a lot more and where you have more time to think about what you want to put on paper.
 We are speaking about speaking.

 Don’t be afraid of mistakes

 Connected to number 4.
 Mistakes are part of speaking.
 We all make them and they are part of speaking.
 Naturally, you should try to root the mistakes out as much as you can and you will, over time.
 Don’t let a silly mistake, that didn’t change your message, ruin the whole delivery of that same message.

 After having said all this, I would like you to keep in mind that there should be a balance.
 You enlarge your vocabulary, you use it more fluently, as a result, you enlarge vocabulary and improve grammar and you improve fluency and so on and so forth.
 You see where I’m going with this I hope.

 I hope this helps you a bit and I wish you good luck.
 Until the next article:

 DON’T FORGET TO PRACTICE

 If you would like to receive more information about us, please send me an email to email@example.com

-You can also sign up for our monthly newsletter following this link.
+You can also sign up for our newsletter following this link.